nmajor/nmajor-src/_drafts/making-redux-middleware-for-websockets.md

 Else we create a subscription to the channel+room.

 But you will notice that we are doing some quick logic to check if the `received` attribute is a string.
 And if it is we are changing its value to be a function that dispatches a new action with the received data.

-But this also means we can set received to be a function itself like this:
+So basically our `received` attribute can take both an action type string or an actual function.
+This gives us an extra level of control over how we handle the data coming in from Action Cable.

+### Add Middleware to Redux

+Then we have to apply our new middlware.
+Check the \[redux documentation\]([https://redux.js.org/advanced/middleware#attempt-6-naively-applying-the-middleware](https://redux.js.org/advanced/middleware#attempt-6-naively-applying-the-middleware "https://redux.js.org/advanced/middleware#attempt-6-naively-applying-the-middleware")) for how to do this.
+But you will probably need to do something like this when setting up your store:

+    import { createStore, applyMiddleware } from 'redux';
+    import clientMiddleware from './middleware/clientMiddleware';
+    import rootReducer from './reducers/index';

+    const store = createStore(
+      rootReducer,
+      applyMiddleware(clientMiddleware)
+    );

+### Our New Action Creators

+We now have access to a new type of action that has new required attributes.
+Basically if we dispatch an action with a `channel` attribute it will trigger our cable middleware.

+Here are some example action creators using our new middleware.

+    export function subscribeConversation(conversationId) {
+      return {
+        channel: 'conversations',
+        room: `conversation_${conversationId}`,
+        received: NEW_MESSAGE,
+      }
+    }

+    export function unsubscribeConversation(conversationId) {
+      return {
+        channel: 'conversations',
+        room: `conversation_${conversationId}`,
+        leave: true,
+      }
+    }

+    // Action creator with received function:
     export function subscribeConversation(conversationId) {
       return dispatch => dispatch({
         channel: 'conversations',